apify/actor-legacy-phantomjs-crawler/README.md

 Note that there are several differences between this actor and legacy Apify Crawler:

-- The **Cookies persistence** setting of **Over all crawler runs** is only supported when running the actor as a task.
-When you run the actor directly and use the setting, the actor will fail and print an error to log.
+- The **Cookies persistence** setting of **Over all crawler runs** is only supported when running the actor as a [task](https://apify.com/docs/tasks).
+  When you run the actor directly and use this setting, the actor will fail and print an error to log.
 - In **Page function**, the `context` object passed to the function has a slightly different properties:
   - `stats` object contains only a subset of the original statistics
   - `actExecutionId` and `actId` properties are not defined
 - The **Finish webhook URL** and **Finish webhook data** settings are no longer supported, please use the [webhooks](https://apify.com/docs/webhooks) for actors instead.
-  If you pass these fields when calling the actor, you will receive an error, to fail fast rather than silently later.
+  If you pass these fields when calling the actor, you will receive an error.
+- The actor supports legacy **proxy settings** fields `proxyType`, `proxyGroups` and `customProxies`, but their values are not checked.
+If these settings are invalid, the actor will start normally and might crawl the pages with invalid proxy settings, most likely producing invalid results.
+  It is recommended to use the new **Proxy configuration** (`proxyConfiguration`) field instead, which is correctly validated before the actor is started.
-- The **Test URL** setting is not supported.
+- The **Test URL** feature is not supported.

 <!-- TODO:
 For more details how to migrate your crawlers to this actor, please see our blog post.